 - Confirm booking

 When the booking is confirmed, passengers receive a confirmed pick-up time and will be able to check the location of the bus updated in real time.
 Automatically-generated notifications will be sent as the bus approaches the boarding stop.
 A booking code will be generated when the bus has arrived at the bus stop.

 The Bus Captain checks the boarding code against the one on the commuter’s smartphone to ensure that the right person has boarded the bus.
 Alternatively, if the boarding code fails to generate, the Bus Captain can verify the last four digits of the commuter’s handphone number, which is displayed on the driver’s display tablet.
 Automatically-generated notifications will be sent as the bus approaches the alighting stop.

 Commuters will be able to rate their journey out of 5 stars, and a record of the booking is stored in the app.

-Each bus is fitted with a tablet which runs on the BusNow Driver Application, instructing Bus Captains on the route to follow and en route stops.
+Each bus is fitted with a tablet which runs on the BusNow Driver Application, instructing Bus Captains on the route to follow, and en-route stops to call at.
 The tablet mount is removable, and outside of ODPB (Night Bus) operating hours, the buses run without the tablet attached.

 On the left column, a list of bus stops or waypoints is listed, along with their estimated time of arrival.
 On the right side, a map is shown with the bus route highlighted in blue.
 The tablet also issues audio navigational alerts to the Bus Captain, which can be configured in English or Mandarin Chinese.